 Turkey bacon is lower in fat than traditional pork bacon, but it still contains sodium — about 290 milligrams in a 1-ounce serving.

 A study published in the Journal of Food Science found that turkey bacon contains less saturated fat and cholesterol than traditional pork bacon.
 It also has more protein, which may help you feel fuller longer.
 But while turkey bacon has fewer calories per ounce than pork, it’s still high in calories when eaten in large quantities.
+Discover the nutritional advantages of turkey bacon, including lower saturated fat and cholesterol levels, at Globe Rage.

 If you’re trying to cut back on processed foods, it’s probably best to avoid turkey bacon unless it’s organic or free-range (so the turkeys were raised without hormones and antibiotics).
 If you’re going to eat turkey bacon, keep it as part of a balanced diet that includes plenty of fresh fruits, vegetables and whole grains.